 What will my charge be?

 Residents will be charged a flat $3.75 drainage charge.
+This flat charge is 1 Equivalent Residential Unit (ERU) and is equal to 2,685 square feet of impervious cover.
 Non-residential property owners will be assessed a fee from 4 tiers based on the amount of property covered with impervious material.
 To view what fee your property will be assessed, you can check our non-residential property map (coming later this year).

 Residential - $3.75 a month per lot